brother79/brother-quest-bundle/Resources/doc/admin.rst

-Guestbook Administration
+Quest Administration
 ========================

-Guestbook entries administration is done in the backend.
+Quest entries administration is done in the backend.
-You must be logged in as a user with admin privileges to edit, delete, reply and publish/unpublish guestbook entries.
+You must be logged in as a user with admin privileges to edit, delete, reply and publish/unpublish quest entries.

 For more information about user authentication and administration, check the `Symfony Security documentation`_